 This comprehensive report, published by the Day After in collaboration with OPC, gives a panoramic view of housing, land, and property (HLP) rights in Syria.
 It studies informal housing, access to documentation, institutions for real estate development and how they operate, and the HLP measures taken in areas outside the regime’s control.
 (Read in English, Read in Arabic)

 At first glance, Syria’s 2021 budget seems to be the most impressive yet, featuring a whopping 8 trillion Syrian pound (SP) spending package.
 However, once one gets past the sticker shock it becomes...

 As China’s engagement in the Middle East continues to rise, its role in the Syrian conflict remains largely unaddressed.
 This study provides an overview of China’s interests and objectives in the conflict while simultaneously assessing its potential involvement in any reconstruction process.

 Seven years on, the situation in al-Rukban displacement camp is growing increasingly desperate.
 This study provides an overview of the humanitarian and medical conditions in al-Rukban, as well as the public services available.

-Previous analyses of these dynamics have often misunderstood the intricate tribal structures in Syria, then drawn false links between tribalism and terrorism.
-This research tool aims to shed light on the tribal structure in ar-Raqqah governorate, making it accessible to anyone interested in understanding the current state of affairs here.
+Previous analyses have often misunderstood the intricate tribal structures in Syria, drawing false links between tribalism and terrorism.
+This interactive research tool, co-published by the Middles East Institute and the Operations and Policy Center, aims to shed light on the tribal structure in ar-Raqqah governorate, making it accessible to anyone interested in understanding the current state of affairs there.

 Despite the Russian and Turkish de-escalation and ceasefire agreements, the Assad regime continues to attack NW Syria, especially areas to the south of the M4.
 Here we map out potential military conflict scenarios for the near-term future of NW Syria, in light of the volatile Turkish-Russian dynamics.